Prince George’s Solicitation Lawyer

 - No attempt to solicit, plan, or engage in illegal sexual activity

 - A lack of knowledge that the services advertised were a cover for illegal prostitution

 It is the prosecution’s burden to prove that the defendant was soliciting illegal sexual activity, and your attorney can hold prosecutors accountable to that burden.

-Contact our Prince George’s county defense team if you’re facing serious charges and are interested in putting forward a strong defense.
+Contact our Prince George’s county solicitation lawyers if you’re facing serious charges and are interested in putting forward a strong defense.
 The sooner you call, the more quickly we’ll be able to start gathering information that can be instrumental in developing your case.